jmleon12/PythonCode_Serial_Number_Retrieval_Customer_Site/README.md

 Usage:
 The code will prompt for an IP address.
 Only configured IP addresses in DNAC will invoke the code to provide a csv file.
 Appropriate warnings will appear if a non-configured IP address is entered as well as if no IP address in entered.

-No verify csv creation, delete any existing SNReport.csv file from the folder.
+No verify csv file creation, delete any existing SNReport.csv file from the folder.
 Upon running the serial_number_ip.py script, a new SNReport.csv will be created.

 No password our authentication is required.